polyfy/polylith/doc/ws.md

   - `:name` Set to "git".
   - `:polylith`
     - `:branch` Set `master` or `BRANCH` if `branch:BRANCH` is given.
-                The branch is used when calculating the latest `sha` in key `:aliases > :poly > :extra-deps > sha`.
+                The branch is used when calculating the latest `sha` in `./deps.edn` for the key `:aliases > :poly > :extra-deps > sha`.
     - `:latest-sha` If `:latest-sha` is given, then the latest `sha` from the Polylith repo (`https://github.com/polyfy/polylith.git`) is retrieved.